adagloria/AppointmentAnalysis/README.md

 Markdown cells and inline comments were used to aid proper understanding of the individual steps.

 ## Results
-The main findings of the code can be found at the post available here
+The main findings of the code can be found at the post available [here](https://adaugogloriaokafor.medium.com/what-you-ought-to-know-about-data-analysis-eafcde958d51).

 ## Licensing, Authors, Acknowledgements
 Credit should be given to the source of the data.
 You can find the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/joniarroba/noshowappointments/).
 Otherwise, feel free to use the code here as you would like!